 THE COURT: Well, look, isn't the hard question here whether the conduct that you allege is proportionate and justifies the relief you're requesting?
 You know, you have many claims to go after what the complaint pleads at great length as wrongdoing by individuals, and it seems to me, fair to read it as those individuals allegedly tainting the audit committee and the like.
 But just to take a step back at the beginning of -- or in your complaint, you note accurately that over the course of 149 years, the NRA established itself as one of the largest and oldest social welfare charitable organizations in the country, and you know, that's -- the question is have you stated a claim that the right result, from all of the allegations made, is dissolving that organization rather than the other forms of relief, which are to change the management structure and arguably more targetedly deal with your question.

-I mean, maybe an inelegant way to put it is why not use a scalpel rather than a sledgehammer?
+maybe an inelegant way to put it is why not use a scalpel rather than a sledgehammer?

-MR. CONLEY: Your Honor, courts have long recognized that the Attorney General and the courts have a considerable amount of discretion in determining whether dissolution is warranted in any particular case.
-And the Attorney General's decision to pursue dissolution here is well supported by the factual allegations of persistent an ongoing illegality that are set forth in the complaint.
+Your Honor, courts have long MR. CONLEY: recognized that the Attorney General and the courts have a considerable amount of discretion in determining whether dissolution is warranted in any particular case.
+Attorney General's decision to pursue dissolution here is well supported by the factual allegations of persistent and ongoing illegality that are set forth in the complaint.

-THE COURT: Well, I get the point but it's the Court's discretion that you are seeking to have exercised here, and so why shouldn't my lean be to preserve an entity of this vintage rather than dissolving it?
-Isn't that
+I don't want to rehash all the allegations --Well, I get the point but it's the THE COURT: Court's discretion that you are seeking to have exercised here, and so why shouldn't my lean be to preserve an entity of this vintage rather than dissolving it?
+Isn't that really the key question?